routineactivity/routineactivity.github.io/aboutme.md

 ### Peer-reviewed works

+* Forthcoming: Person predictive algorithms in policing: a practice guide for police leaders and analysts
 * Sidebottom, A., Agar, I., Brennan, I., Chainey, S. (2024). *Problem Solving Violent Crime: A Guide for Analysts*.
 College of Policing. <a href="https://discovery.ucl.ac.uk/id/eprint/10198056/" target="_blank">report</a>
 * Agar, I et al (2023). *The Essex Risk-Based Policing Initiative: Evidence-Based Practices in Problem Analysis and Crime Prevention in the UK*.
 Justice Quarterly. <a href="https://www.tandfonline.com/doi/full/10.1080/07418825.2023.2209163" target="_blank">article</a>
 * Sidebottom, A., Agar, I. & Kurland, J. (2023). *Do increases in the price of fuel increase levels of fuel theft?
 Evidence from England and Wales*.
 Crime Science 12, 7. <a href="https://crimesciencejournal.biomedcentral.com/articles/10.1186/s40163-023-00182-7#citeas" target="_blank">article</a>